 MCCSC and IU Students win National Language Awards for Swahili

-The national Swahili Cultural Institute (New York) recognized three Bloomington area students for their dedication, enthusiasm, and excellance in the study of Swahili language and culture.
+The National Swahili Cultural Institute (New York) recognized three Bloomington area students for their dedication, enthusiasm, and excellence in studying the Swahili language and culture.

 Mpolokeng Lesetla was a graduate student in the Hamilton Lugar School of Global and International Studies at Indiana University.
 Mpolo was completing a third Master’s degree, which focused on Human Rights and International Studies, when she succumbed to her battle with cancer recently.
 Mpolo leaves behind a daughter, whom she had hoped to put through college.